Published in January 2024

 Northern Ireland Public Services Ombudsman (NIPSO)

 If, after receiving our final decision on your complaint, you remain dissatisfied with our decision or the way we have handled your complaint, you can ask NIPSO to consider it.
-NIPSO will assess whether there is evidence of service failure or maladministration not identified by us which requires further investigation.
+NIPSO will assess whether there is evidence of service failure or bad administration not identified by us which needs more investigation.
 NIPSO will signpost you to alternative independent reviewers and provide contact details (where relevant).

 Equality and Good Relations

-Belfast City Council is committed to ensuring that all services promote equality of opportunity and good relations.
-All complaints, comments and compliments received, by whatever means are taken seriously and will be recorded and acted upon according to the corporate complaints procedure.
+We are committed to making sure that all services promote equality of opportunity and good relations.
+All complaints, comments and compliments we get, by whatever means, are taken seriously and we will record and act on these following our complaints procedure.

 Privacy notice